Very good

 Gentle chemical peels

-It always takes a little longer for topical treatments to show visible results.
-Therefore, patience is required to achieve a good result.
+Topical treatments always take a little longer to produce visible results.
+Therefore, patience is required to achieve good results.

-In general, however, it can be said that the more intense sunlight caused by global environmental changes and the resulting increase in UV radiation mean that the skin needs to be better protected.
+In general, however, it can be said that the more intense sunlight and the resulting increase in UV radiation caused by global environmental changes require better protection of the skin.
 This is the best way to prevent sun damage and hyperpigmentation.
-For people with fair and sensitive skin, daily application of sunscreen is a must in summer - even if the sky is only fair to cloudy.
-The sun protection factor of the cream you use should not be below factor 30.
+For people with fair and sensitive skin, applying sunscreen daily in the summer is a must – even if the sky is only clear to cloudy.
+The sunscreen you use should not be below factor 30.